 In Lost Boys, this trope arguably pulls double duty.
 Kairi is not only a Princess of Heart, like in canon, but adopted princess of Disney Castle.
 Since the Destiny Islands were destroyed before Radiant Garden fell, the charm Aqua gave her ended up taking her to King Mickey and Queen Minnie, and things went from there.

-Elsa — Frozen (2013): Elsa being the first "Disney Princess" to actually be a queen
+Queen Elsa — Frozen (2013): Elsa being the first "Disney Princess" to actually be a queen

 The reason the Disney Animated Canon is stuffed with princesses is actually because they draw so much on fairy tales... but as of the 1990s, they centered merchandising on the princess characters, and you know the rest.
 Actually, only some of the princess characters got in; those that had bit parts, were from unpopular movies, or just weren't as merchandisable were shoved in the back.
 And they've tried a few times to add non-royals into the line, despite Mulan, Esmeralda, and Alice definitely not being princesses, either to ease concerns that the classic pantheon wasn't dynamic and/or integrated enough (Mulan being the best Action Girl they could use, since they didn't have one) or to fill out various storybooks, music albums, etc. Pocahontas, another honorary member of the group, actually is, but might not have been considered "classic" when the line was introduced.
 (That, or her clothes aren't considered pretty enough.)
 Naturally, this was somewhat referenced in Kingdom Hearts, where those who qualified as "Princesses of Heart" just happened to be popular characters on both sides of the Pacific.
 Alice, a non-princess, was in fact added to the list, with the thin justification that she becomes a queen in the original books (and as foreshadowing that another seemingly normal character is also one).
-Ariel was in fact REMOVED from the list for Kingdom Hearts, probably because, as a mermaid, she wouldn't be able to leave Atlantica to interact with the larger plot, but she gets to be an Action GirlGuest Star Party Member.
+Ariel was in fact removed from the list for Kingdom Hearts, probably because, as a mermaid, she wouldn't be able to leave Atlantica to interact with the larger plot, but she gets to be an Action GirlGuest Star Party Member.

 Ironically, the Powers That Be at Disney have been downplaying the princess element of its films after theorizing that marketing The Princess and the Frog as a Princess movie turned away the male demographic.
-This is mainly limited to the films' marketing and not their actual content, however: Tangled upgrades Rapunzel from a commoner into a princess by birth, Wreck-It Ralph turns out to have an unexpected princess in Vanellope, although she decides that she'd rather be president, and Frozen gives a fairy tale that originally didn't have a single princess in it two princess characters (although one of them is technically a queen).
+This is mainly limited to the films' marketing and not their actual content, however: Tangled upgrades Rapunzel from a commoner into a princess by birth, Wreck-It Ralph turns out to have an unexpected princess in Vanellope, although she decides that she'd rather be president, and Frozen gives a fairy tale that originally didn't have a single princess in it two princess characters (although one of them is quickly elevated to queen).